alexgdebeer/GeothermalDSI/README.md

 ```
 to install the project dependencies.
 You will then be able to run any of the scripts at the top level of the folder.

-To compute a full characterisation of the posterior using MCMC, run `run_pcn.jl` (this will take several days on a desktop computer).
-To compute a local linearisation about the MAP estimate, run `run_lmap.jl`, to run the DSI algorithm, run `run_dsi.jl`, and to sample from the prior, run `run_pri.jl`.
-To carry out a comparison of the performance of DSI with varying sample sizes, run `run_dsi_comparison.jl`.
+To sample from the prior, run `01_run_pri.jl`.
+To compute a full characterisation of the posterior using MCMC, run `02_run_pcn.jl` (this will take several days on a desktop computer).
+To compute a local linearisation about the MAP estimate, run `04_run_lmap.jl`.
+To run the DSI algorithm, run `05_run_dsi.jl`.

 ### Three-Dimensional Reservoir Model